 A binaural microphone consists of two omni directional microphones wherein one mic is positioned very precisely within each ear.
 When a microphone is placed within the pinnae of each ear, a recordist is capable of recording audio identically to the way they hear it

 Binaural sound is not to be confused with conventional stereo sound.
 Stereo audio allows for localization to the left and right upon playback.
 With binaural, a listener can localize sound sources in front of them, behind them, above and below.
 Stereo does not factor in the natural ear spacing or “head shadow” of the head and ears.
 These things happen naturally as a person listens, generating their own ITDs (Interaural Time Differences) and ILDs (Interaural Level Differences).
 Stereo recording is not capable of capturing these ITDs and ILDs.

-How to Record Binaural Audio
+How To Make Binaural Audio

-Binaural 3D Audio can be recorded on iPhones, Android phones, DSLR cameras, GoPros, Field Recorders, Pro Video/Audio equipment
+Binaural 3D Audio can be recorded on iPhones, Android phones, DSLR cameras, GoPros, Field Recorders, Pro Video/Audio equipment.

 Wind effects binaural recording the same way it effects standard microphones.
 Wind noise occurs during outdoor use when wind hits the microphone diaphragm directly.
 The stronger the directivity of a microphone, the more prone it is to pop and wind noise.
 An omnidirectional microphone is barely susceptible, whereas hypercardioid or figure-of-eight microphones are very sensitive to pop and wind effects.
 Pop and wind noise can be muffled effectively by a foam wind shield (pop shield).